-I make fiddles from cherry, walnut and curly maple and try to keep one made from each type of wood in stock.
+I make fiddles from cherry, walnut and curly maple and try to keep one made from each type of wood in stock, but lately I have run out and not had time to make more except on a custom order basis.
+Cherry fiddles cost $550 and walnut or curly maple are $575.
+My most recent experiment was making a fiddle with a chicken head in place of the scroll, to see pictures please visit the Shop News page.
 My early fiddles had western red cedar soundboards and more recently I have been using Engelmann spruce from Colorado.
-They are all 4/4 size instruments.
+My fiddlea are all 4/4 size instruments.

 This is the first cello I have built.
 It is full 4/4 size, made from cherry wood with a spruce soundboard, bass bar and soundpost and a jatoba fingerboard.
 The pegs and endpin are ebony and were purchased premade.
 I used Henry Strobel’s book to build this cello and followed his patterns.
 The finish is … Continue reading Cello #1, cherry-$1100